History of The Marine Mammal Program

 The first person who could be termed a curator of marine mammals was Frederick W. True.
 He had previously served as a clerk for the Fish Commission (1878-81), where he had charge for that agency's exhibit at the Berlin Fisheries Exposition of 1880.
 True was hired as librarian and acting curator of mammals in the United States National Museum in 1881.
 True was very active in both exhibits and research, largely dealing with both living and fossil marine mammals.
 He is best known for his contributions on mysticetes (1904 The whalebone whales of the western North Atlantic) and the beaked whales (1910 An account of the beaked whales of the family Ziphiidae).

 True died in 1914 and left the Smithsonian without a full time marine mammalogist but other curators contributed to marine mammal studies, namely Leonhard Stejneger and Gerrit S. Miller.
 In 1920 Remington Kellogg joined the Bureau of the Biological Survey (then under USDA) and transferred from there to the United States National Museum in 1928.
 Kellogg entered the USNM as an assistant curator and he was promoted to full curator upon Gerrit S. Miller's retirement in 1941.
 Kellogg was interested in fossil marine mammals and whale conservation.
 He was instrumental in the formation of the International Whaling Commission and chaired its first meeting in 1946.
 Kellogg retired in 1962 but remained active until his death in 1969.
 Charles Handley, a curator in the mammal division with extremely broad interests, contributed a review of the odontocete genus Kogia.
 The next marine mammalogist to come to the National Museum was Clayton E. Ray in 1964.
 Ray is interested in marine mammals, particularly fossil pinnipeds and held a curatorial position in the Division of Vertebrate Paleontology.
 Although Ray retired in 1994 he continues his work as a curator emeritus.
-The current marine mammalogist is James G. Mead who has held a position as curator of marine mammals in the Division of Mammals from 1972 until 2009, when he retired with emeritus status.
+James G. Mead held the position as curator of marine mammals in the Division of Mammals from 1972 until 2009, when he retired with emeritus status.
+The current curator of marine mammals is Michael R. McGowen.

 - Spencer Fullerton Baird (1823-1887)